Click hyperlinked names below to contact that Officer via email:

 Patricia Davidson is a registered dietitian, certified diabetes educator, and fellow of the Academy.
 She is an Assistant Professor in the Department of Nutrition, College of Health Sciences at West Chester University-PA, and holds degrees from Rutgers University (DCN, Doctor of Clinical Nutrition), Virginia Tech (MS, Nutrition and Food Science), Southern Illinois University (BS, Nutrition and Food Science).
 For nearly 30 years she has worked as a clinician, researcher, and educator.
 Her clinical positions include in-patient diabetes education, private practice, and community diabetes education.
 She has served on various task forces and leadership positions, including the State of Tennessee Standards Committee Diabetes Coalition, President of the New Jersey Dietetic Association, President & Treasurer of the Garden State Association of Diabetes Educators, Public Policy Coordinator for Pennsylvania Academy of Nutrition and Dietetics, and Chair of the Coordinating body of PA-AADE.
 In 2011 she received the Carolyn Sebastianelli Distinguished Member Award from NJDA and the Distinguished Service Award of the Garden State Association of Diabetes Educators.

 On the national level, she has been active in the Academy of Nutrition and Dietetics; she is currently chairing the Prediabetes Workgroup, and has co-authored Prevention of Type 2 Diabetes Nutrition Guidelines.
-Within DCE, she has served as the Awards Chair, and is currently the Membership chair.
+Within DCE, she has served as the Awards Chair, DPG Delegate, and is currently the Print Communications Chair.
 Her research centers on prevention and management of diabetes for adults and children as well as the development and applications of technology in diabetes management.
 She has authored or co-authored numerous manuscripts pertaining to diabetes treatment strategies, management, problem-solving, implementation of nutrition guidelines, and prevention.

 Professional Development Chair